tylerwalts/puppet-jdk_oracle/README.md

     * Boolean to optionally install Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files (Java 8 only)
 *  default_java
     * Boolean to indicate if the installed java version is linked as the default java, javac etc...
+*  timeout
+   * Integer or String.
+Adjust timeout for various downloads.
 *  ensure
     * Boolean to disable anything from happening (absent/removal not supported yet)